microtrain/bootcamp/07-JavaScript/05-Canvas.md

 }, false);
 ```

-At some point we want to draw shapes other than a rectangle.
-Let's start by creating a button that allows to choose a rectangle then we can add more buttons for more shapes.
+At some point, we will want to draw shapes other than a rectangle.
+Let's start by creating a button that allows us to choose a rectangle then we can add more buttons for more shapes.
 Let's by adding a rectangle button to the navigation list.
 We will give this button an id of _btnRect_.
 ```html
 <li><button id="btnRect">Rectangle</button></li>
 ```

-We will need to two things to make this work (1) wire the button up to an ```onclick``` event listener and (2) wire that ```onclick``` event up draw object so that the object knows what to do.
+We will need to do two things to make this work (1) wire the button up to an ```onclick``` event listener and (2) wire that ```onclick``` event up draw object so that the object knows what to do.
 Let's start by adding a shape variable as a private property of the draw object.

 Let's change
 ```js